ascend4/ascend4/INTEGRATE.md

 5. typed observation output for integrator reporters.
 6. GUI/CLI exposure of named observe sets and dynamic reporting options.

-The repository is now between steps 5 and 6:
+The repository is now at step 6 in a first useful form:

 - METHOD `OBSERVE`, `STUDY`, and `INTEGRATE` now accept/report real, boolean, integer, symbol, and selector observations in the hook-driven CLI/console path
 - the lower-level integrator API now has a typed observed-instance path alongside the legacy `double *` observation API
-- the GTK study/integrator viewers still need to be moved onto that typed path
+- the GTK study/integrator viewers now display mixed typed columns in their tabular path
+- the main remaining work is refinement rather than basic plumbing: named observe-set selection, GUI/editor UX around named lists, and any richer event/microstate presentation